uofs-simlab/tostii/Readme.md

  - `neutron` (See deal.II step-52)
  - `nse` (See deal.II step-58)
+ - `monodomain` (Cardiac simulation - Monodomain cell model)
- - `monodomain` (Cardiac simulation - Monodomain cell model) A program defined in `tostii/dir/prog.cc` has its executable saved to `tostii/out/dir/bin/prog`.
+ - `bidomain` (Cardiac simulation - Bidomain cell model) A program defined in `tostii/dir/prog.cc` has its executable saved to `tostii/out/dir/bin/prog`.
 It is recommended that you write a run script, like `run.sh`, to automate building and running programs if needed.
+Some directory contain a `doc/` directory which contains LaTeX documentation on the directories contents;
+it is highly recommended to read the documentation before the code.